I keep the inside of my car very, very clean.

-Two, I live what I preach, and I use my car as a billboard.
-My car’s clean interior shows you too can live like this even with two kids and a dog.
+Two, I live what I preach.
+I use my car as a billboard.
+My car’s clean interior shows you too can live like this, even with two kids and a dog.
 Plus, if a client looked into my car, and it’s a hot mess, do you think they would want to hire me?
 No.

 When you put things in the trunk, they are out of sight and out of mind — just like putting things in the attic.

-By putting things in the front seat, I remember what I need to do, and I am motivated to get them out of the car.
-And the rest of my car is CLEAN and clutter free.
+With everything in the front seat, I remember what I need to do, and I am motivated to get them out of the car.
+The rest of my car is CLEAN and clutter free.

-So let’s get out there and clean our cars.
-And let’s get grateful for our wheels.
+So let’s be grateful for our wheels and get out there and clean our cars.
 And, yes, I am available to organize your car.